Germany, Czech Republic Accuse Russia Of Cyberattacks - UrduPoint

 Russia denies being behind such actions.

 The hacking attack on German Chancellor Olaf Scholz's SPD party was made public last year.
-It has been blamed on a previously unknown vulnerability in microsoft Outlook.
+Hackers exploited a previously unknown vulnerability in microsoft Outlook to compromise e-mail accounts, according to Berlin.

-It also targeted German companies in the armaments and aerospace sectors, she said.
+Berlin on Friday summoned the acting charge d'affaires of the Russian embassy over the incident.

+The Russian embassy in Germany said its envoy "categorically rejected the accusations that Russian state structures were involved in the given incident... as unsubstantiated and groundless".

-Such cyberattacks are "a threat to our democracy, national security and our free societies", she said at a joint news conference in Prague with her Czech counterpart Vit Rakusan.
+Such cyberattacks are "a threat to our democracy, national security and our free societies", she told a joint news conference in Prague with her Czech counterpart Vit Rakusan.

 "We are calling on Russia again to stop these activities," Faeser added.

-Czech government officials said some state institutions had also been the target of cyberattacks blamed on APT28, again by exploiting a weakness in Microsoft Outlook.
+Czech government officials said some of its state institutions had also been the target of cyberattacks blamed on APT28, again by exploiting a weakness in Microsoft Outlook in 2023.

 Czech Interior Minister Rakusan said his country's infrastructure had recently experienced "higher dozens" of such attacks.